2025 Agenda

 12:10 - 12:30: Lunch

-12:30-1.30: Lunch Panel - Rewriting Midlife: A Conversation with the Authors Changing the Narrative
+12:30-1.30: Lunch Panel - Rewriting Midlife: A Conversation with the Trailblazers Changing the Narrative

-• Join us for lunch and an inspiring and thought-provoking discussion on the realities of menopause and midlife.
-The "Author’s Book Club" discussion will bring together leading voices in the space, including Dr. Sharon Malone (Grown Women Talk), Dr. Heather Hirsch (The Perimenopause Survival Guide), and others.
+Join us for lunch and an inspiring, thought-provoking discussion on the realities of menopause and midlife.
+The “Midlife Voices” conversation will bring together leading thinkers and creators across books, media, and culture, including Dr. Sharon Malone (Grown Women Talk), Dr. Heather Hirsch (The Perimenopause Survival Guide), Naomi Watts (Actress and Author) and Abby Epstein (Director) who are reshaping how we talk about this life stage.

-Facilitated by Pilar Guzman of Oprah Daily, the conversation will explore the personal motivations behind each book, the lessons learned through the writing process, and what these stories offer to women navigating this transformative phase of life.
-Whether you're seeking knowledge, camaraderie, or empowerment, this session promises to be an engaging deep dive into midlife with authors who are shaping the conversation.
+Facilitated by Pilar Guzmán of Oprah Daily, the discussion will explore the personal motivations behind their work, the lessons learned through storytelling in different mediums, and the insights they offer to women navigating this transformative phase of life.
+Whether you're seeking knowledge, camaraderie, or empowerment, this session promises to be an engaging deep dive into midlife with voices who are shaping the conversation from many vantage points.

 From 2013 to 2019, she served as Editor-in-Chief of Condé Nast Traveler, where she re-imagined the brand for the digital age, embracing the "Experience Economy” and turning it into the global tastemaker’s bible.
 Her leadership earned the magazine numerous awards, including a National Magazine Award, and recognition as Advertising Age’s Editor of the Year.
 Prior to that, she was Editor-in-Chief of Martha Stewart Living, where she modernized the brand and launched the influential American Made event, connecting millennial makers with new audiences.